gsdlab/clafer/README.md

 (As printed by `clafer --help`)

 ```
-Clafer v0.3.2.11-4-2013
+Clafer v0.3.3.10-7-2013

 clafer [OPTIONS] [FILE]

 Common flags:
   -m --mode=CLAFERMODE                    Generated output type.
+Available
-Available CLAFERMODEs
+                                          CLAFERMODEs are: 'alloy' (default,
-                               are: 'alloy' (default, Alloy 4.1); 'alloy42'
+                                          Alloy 4.1); 'alloy42' (Alloy 4.2);
-                               (Alloy 4.2); 'xml' (intermediate representation
+                                          'xml' (intermediate representation of
-                               of Clafer model); 'clafer' (analyzed and
+                                          Clafer model); 'clafer' (analyzed and
-                               desugared clafer model); 'html' (original model
+                                          desugared clafer model); 'html'
-                               in HTML); 'graph' (graphical representation
+                                          (original model in HTML); 'graph'
+                                          (graphical representation written in
-                               written in DOT language); 'cvlgraph' (cvl
+                                          DOT language); 'cvlgraph' (cvl
-                               notation representation written in DOT language)
+                                          notation representation written in
+                                          DOT language)
   -o --console-output                     Output code on console
-  -i --flatten-inheritance     Flatten inheritance ('alloy' and 'alloy42'
+  -i --flatten-inheritance                Flatten inheritance ('alloy' and
-                               modes only)
+                                          'alloy42' modes only)
      --timeout-analysis=INT               Timeout for analysis
   -l --no-layout                          Don't resolve off-side rule layout
-     --nl --new-layout         Use new fast layout resolver (experimental)
+     --nl --new-layout                    Use new fast layout resolver
+                                          (experimental)
   -c --check-duplicates                   Check duplicated clafer names
   -f --skip-resolver                      Skip name resolution
-  -k --keep-unused             Keep uninstantated abstract clafers ('alloy'
+  -k --keep-unused                        Keep uninstantated abstract clafers
-                               and 'alloy42' modes only)
+                                          ('alloy' and 'alloy42' modes only)
   -s --no-stats                           Don't print statistics
-     --schema                  Show Clafer IR (intermediate representation)
+     --schema                             Show Clafer IR (intermediate
-                               XML schema
+                                          representation) XML schema
   -v --validate                           Validate output.
+Uses
-Uses 'tools/XsdCheck.class'
+                                          'tools/XsdCheck.class' for XML,
-                               for XML,  'tools/alloy4.jar' and
+                                          'tools/alloy4.jar' and
-                               'tools/alloy4.2.jar' for Alloy models, and
+                                          'tools/alloy4.2.jar' for Alloy
-                               Clafer translator for desugared Clafer models.
+                                          models, and Clafer translator for
+                                          desugared Clafer models.
+Use
-                               Use '--tooldir' to override the default location
+                                          '--tooldir' to override the default
-                               of these tools.
+                                          location of these tools.
-     --nr --noalloyruncommand  For usage with partial instances: Don't
+     --nr --noalloyruncommand             For usage with partial instances:
-                               generate the alloy 'run show for ... ' command,
+                                          Don't generate the alloy 'run show
-                               and rename @.ref with unique names  ('alloy' and
+                                          for ... ' command, and rename @.ref
+                                          with unique names  ('alloy' and
                                           'alloy42' modes only)
-     --tooldir=DIR             Specify the tools directory ('validate' only).
+     --tooldir=DIR                        Specify the tools directory
+                                          ('validate' only).
 Default: 'tools/'
-  -a --alloy-mapping           Generate mapping to Alloy source code ('alloy'
+  -a --alloy-mapping                      Generate mapping to Alloy source
-                               and 'alloy42' modes only)
+                                          code ('alloy' and 'alloy42' modes
+                                          only)
-     --self-contained          Generate a self-contained html document
+     --self-contained                     Generate a self-contained html
-                               ('html' mode only)
+                                          document ('html' mode only)
-     --add-graph               Add a graph to the generated html model
+     --add-graph                          Add a graph to the generated html
-                               ('html' mode only).
-Requires the "dot"
+                                          model ('html' mode only).
+Requires
-                               executable to be on the system path.
+                                          the "dot" executable to be on the
+                                          system path.
-     --sr --show-references    Whether the links for references should be
+     --sr --show-references               Whether the links for references
-                               rendered. ('html' and 'graph' modes only).
+                                          should be rendered. ('html' and
+                                          'graph' modes only).
-     --add-comments            Include comments from the source file in the
+     --add-comments                       Include comments from the source
-                               html output ('html' mode only).
+                                          file in the html output ('html' mode
+                                          only).
-  -e --ecore2clafer            Translate an ECore model into Clafer.
+  -e --ecore2clafer                       Translate an ECore model into
+                                          Clafer.
+     --ss=SCOPESTRATEGY --scope-strategy  Use scope computation strategy:
+                                          none, simple (default), or full.
+     --check-afm --afm                    Throws an error if the cardinality
+                                          of any of the clafers is above 1.
   -? --help                               Display help message
   -V --version                            Print version information
 ```

 The dependencies among the command line arguments are described in [issue 117](http://gsd.uwaterloo.ca:8888/question/570/dependencies-among-command-line-arguments).